 All economic eligibility criteria apply to the calendar year prior to the academic year of first entry to college.
-For 2011-10, it is the 2010 calendar year.
 A student is considered economically disadvantaged if he or she is a member of:

 - a household supported by one parent if dependent, by the student or by a spouse if independent, whose total annual income is not more than the applicable amount listed in the table below; or

 - a household supported solely by one member thereof who works for two or more employers with a total annual income which does not exceed the applicable amount set forth in the following table by more than $2,790; or

 - a household supported by more than one worker (parents if dependent; student and spouse if independent) in which the total annual income does not exceed the applicable amount listed in the table below by more than $5,570; or

 - a household supported by one worker (parent if dependent; student if independent) who is the sole support of a one-parent family in which the total annual income does not exceed the applicable amount listed in the table below by more than $5,570.

 For the purpose of this subdivision, the number of members of a household shall be determined by ascertaining the number of individuals living in the student's residence who are economically dependent on the income, as defined in subdivision 6 of this section, supporting the student.

 Please note that when completing the FAFSA, the 2021 household size shall be reported for 2022-2023.

 |Number in Household (incl.
 Head of House)||Gross Income/th>|